-Upgrade your home office and desk with these cheap Prime Day deals
+Upgrade your home office with these cheap Prime Day deals

 With working from home the new reality, having the right equipment makes all the difference.
 It may be tempting to work on your MacBook while lounging on the couch, but having a dedicated space within your home for work helps you become much more productive.

-With Prime Day now live, you don't need to spend too much money to pick up a decent chair and office desk to create your home office.
+With Prime Day now live, you don't need to spend too much money to pick up a decent chair, office desk, monitor, keyboard, and other accessories to create your home office.
 We've rounded up the best Prime Day deals for setting up your home office, so let's get started.

 Best Prime Day Deals on Chairs